megamiii/Weather-App/README.md

     <img src="./assets/screenshots/weather-app-not-found.png" alt="Not Found" />
   </p>
   <p align="center">
-  *The "City Not Found" message appears when the app cannot find the weather for the searched city.*
+  <i>The "City Not Found" message appears when the app cannot find the weather for the searched city.</i>
   </p>

 ## Getting Started